This blog presents my academic research to the wider world. Because of it’s academic slant, it has several unusual features:

 - Posts arrive as “Drafts.”
 That is so my BODs can see them, and so readers know they are still being polished.
 A post might be in 1st Draft or 2nd Draft, or even 3rd Draft.
 “Final” will appear at the end of the post once it’s been wrestled into submission.
 Your comments will be taken into account as well.
 Let’s all share what we know.

 - Posts arrive with known problems listed.
 Like Wikipedia, I note what I know are problems.
-Currently, graphics are driving me bananas, for example, and enlarging isn’t working.
-Despite several months’ incubation, I am still learning WordPress.
-But this could also include not being able to find a good portrait example or the link to that other blog.
+Graphics drive me bananas, for example, and enlarging didn’t work for a long time.
+Despite my efforts, I am still learning WordPress.
+But problems could also include changing my mind or finding new evidence.

 - All that means posts may change.
 On most blogs, old posts are old news.
 On this blog, the whole thing is one interconnected product undergoing constant revision.
 As items are added, links will be added to older posts to make it easier to find connections.

 - Let’s call this “peer review lite,” or “social media research reporting.”
 In academia, we have what we call “peer review,” whereby I submit my work to a journal, which sends it to 3 or more people in my field.
 They examine and comment on it.
 I then revise my work and it would – or would not – be published.
 I did write that article, but my reviewers said what they really wanted was a case-by-case examination of each artifact, so I decided to do it this way instead.
 The academy hasn’t decided whether such things “count,” but I feel so burdened to get this information out for others to use that I don’t care any more.
 Here it is, please take it.